TomGeorgi/Ubiquitous-Computing/Laboratory_One/Documentation.md

 1. Concept:

-    First of all we have considered how we can get the data from the serial Interface and what happens if there is no data to read.
+    First of all we have considered how we can get the data from the serial interface and what happens if there is no data to read.
 The next thing was how we can print the read data onto the LED Matrix board.
 So we knew that we need to prepare the board every time we get new data from the serial interface.
 To read the data from the serial interface we will use the `Serial`-library.

 2. Evaluation:

-    To hack the serial Interface we used the Functions from the `Serial` library.
-First of all we checked if something is available on the Interface with the function `Serial.available()`.
+    To hack the serial interface we used the functions from the `Serial` library.
+First of all we checked if something is available on the interface with the function `Serial.available()`.
 If the return value is greater than 0 then we start reading the data with the function `Serial.readString()` which will be return the data in form of a String.
     After we read the String from the serial interface we prepare our LED matrix board for it.
 We set the text size to the minimal text size with the function `matrix.setTextSize(1)`, setup the text color with `matrix.setTextColor(LED_ON)`.
-In Addition we set the start pixel at 0, 0 with the function `matrix.setCursor(0, 0)` and rotate the text 90° with the function `matrix.setRotation(1)`, so that the text will show vertically on the board.
+In addition we set the start pixel at 0, 0 with the function `matrix.setCursor(0, 0)` and rotate the text 90° with the function `matrix.setRotation(1)`, so that the text will show vertically on the board.
 The last thing we need to do is to clear the board with `matrix.clear()`.
 After the preparation we can write the read String with the function `matrix.print()`.

 ## 4 Wire layout for temperature measurement (Arduino)